View all of our latest property for sale in Chamonix >

 Chamonix in the northern French Alps has re-invented itself.
-The extensive makeover of the town centre continues; this and the extreme off-piste and challenging rock climbing attracts a far more glamorous skier and mountaineer.
-As a year-round working town the choice of shops, restaurants and bars is greater than in other more typical ski resorts, with designer stores and exclusive boutiques opening each year.
+The extensive makeover of the town centre continues; this and the extreme off-piste and challenging rock climbing now attracts a more glamorous skier and mountaineer.
+As a year-round working town there is a greater choice of shops, restaurants and bars than in other more seasonal ski resorts, with more designer stores and exclusive boutiques opening each year.
 Welcoming an international clientele, it is a popular choice with French, British and Scandinavian buyers.
 In recent years, efforts have been made to pedestrianise the town centre, which is now traffic-free and offers pleasant strolling along the river Arve.

 The town of Chamonix sits at 1,035m but the highest lift – the Aiguille du Midi tops out at 3,842m.
 The skiing from the top of the Aiguille du Midi, which starts with a walk down a nerve-testing arete, is off-piste – and take a guide as the terrain is glaciated.
 Few ski resorts can claim the same statistics as Chamonix; the pistes of the Grands Montets ski area run from as high as 3,300m altitude, down to 1,252m above the village of Argentiere – a muscle-aching vertical descent of over 2,000 metres!

 Few other ski resorts boast such dramatic alpine scenery.
 Many of the peaks – or Aiguilles - are jagged and high, and the icy-blue splendour of the glaciers can be seen from the valley floor.